June 27, 2023

 Best Workouts for Lean Muscle Growth

-Let's go over both compound and isolation exercises and their benefits, as well as some examples you can add to your workout routine.
+Let’s go over both compound and isolation exercises and their benefits, as well as some examples you can add to your workout routine.
+Free weights, such as dumbbells and barbells, are highly effective for building lean muscle because they engage stabilizing muscles and allow for a full range of motion.
+The "Big 5" compound lifts are considered the foundation of a muscle-building routine.

 Compound Exercises